Ledger Hardware Wallets New Zealand

 Buttons:

-Using the buttons found on the side of the Ledger device is how you enter your password and interact with the hardware wallet.
-The left and right buttons are used to make selections or move along a list of options, pressing both buttons will confirm an action and move to the next step or confirm a selection.
+Using the buttons on the Ledger device is how you enter your password and interact with the hardware wallet.
+The left and right buttons are used to make selections or move along a list of options, pressing both buttons will confirm an action and move to the next step.

 The Ledger Nano S model has buttons located on the side of the device.
 Though this looks perfectly functional in the picture above, it falls short in comparison to the Ledger Nano X, whose buttons are rounded and sit flush into the front facing design.

 Having open source software and firmware is crucial in the crypto space.
-Here at Cryptocurrency NZ we strongly believe that due to the decentralised nature of cryptocurrency, when it comes to the safety and security of people’s money, it is a major safeguard to have all products and services unrestrictedly examined and stress tested around the world by experts and developers alike.
+Here at Cryptocurrency NZ we strongly believe that due to the decentralised nature of cryptocurrency, when it comes to the safety and security of people’s money, it is a major safeguard to have all products and services unrestrictedly examined and stress tested.

 Apps and Storage: